 Brazilian Company for Industrial Research and Innovation (Embrapii): Embrapii was founded in 2013 a social organization by MCTI and the Ministry of Education (MEC) - which co-funds the institution - as an Embrapa for the industrial sector.
 It links research institutions and universities with the industrial sector.
-Its mission is to contribute to the innovative effort of Brazilian industry by strengthening its collaboration with research institutions in specific areas of competence, which are selected to execute technology research development projects for innovation in cooperation with industrial companies, whose technological needs and productive bottlenecks are identified in advance by Embrapii.
+Its mission is to contribute to the innovative effort of Brazilian industry by strengthening its collaboration with research institutes and universities.
+To this end, it supports technological research institutions in specific areas of competence, which are selected to execute technology research development projects for innovation in cooperation with industrial companies, whose technological needs and productive bottlenecks are identified in advance by Embrapii.
 Although it is funded from the federal budget, Embrapii is an autonomous organization that independently decides the allocation of its resources.
 The costs of projects are equally shared by Embrapii, the enterprise, and the research institute.